davidchase/hapi-proxy-server/README.md

 `path` path of the proxy route.

-`method` method to perform on the proxy route.
+`method` method name to use on the proxy route.

 ## Todo